fpgasystems/hdev/docs/cmdb-structure.md

 | AMD motherboards | 1022:     |
 | AMD GPUs         | 1002:     |

-The tools that come with reconfigurable devices often also show the bdf of the devices, for example `xbutil examine` and `ami_tool overview`.
+The tools that come with reconfigurable devices often also show the BDF of the devices, for example `xbutil examine` and `ami_tool overview`.
+Additionally for AMD GPUs you can also find the upstream BDF using `rocm-smi --showbus`.

 #### Root BDF
 The root BDF is the BDF of the device that the Upstream BDF is connected to.
 We can easily find this root BDF with
 ```bash
 lspci -s <upstream bdf> -PP
 ```
-The `-s <upstream bdf>` flag selects the device with the upstream bdf (fill in the BDF that is relevant to you).
+The `-s <upstream bdf>` flag selects the device with the Upstream BDF (fill in the BDF that is relevant to you).
 The `-PP` flag will enhance the lspci output to also show the root BDF.
 The lspci will show this as `<root bdf>/<upstream bdf>`.

 ![Example of getting the root bdf for a specific upstream bdf](./images/lspci-root-bdf.png "lspci -s c4:00.0 -PP")